luutuanan2003/Rice-paddy-image-ML-system/README.md

 - Each image has `label`, `variety`, and `age` metadata

 ⚠️ The dataset is not stored in this repository.
-You can download it from this link:
-📦 *(insert Google Drive or GitHub Release link here)*
+You can download it from Kaggle.
+However, it has been modified so that the data is imbalance and not pure to facilitate the process of data engineering.